-The satellite will be held in presence. link
+The workshop will be held in presence. link

 The Dynamics On and Of Complex Networks (DOOCN) workshop series, aims at exploring statistical dynamics on and off complex networks.
 Dynamics on networks refers to the different types of processes that take place on networks, like spreading, diffusion, and synchronization.
 Modeling such processes is strongly affected by the topology and temporal variation of the network structure, i.e., by the dynamics of networks.